Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 How can I access internet assistance if I live on tribal lands?

-For residents on tribal lands, the Tribal Broadband Connectivity Program (TBCP) offers funding for broadband services, though it targets entities, like tribal organizations, rather than individuals.
-For direct household assistance, the ACP provides significant benefits, with enhanced support for those living on tribal lands.
+For residents on tribal lands, the Tribal Broadband Connectivity Program (TBCP) provides funding for broadband services, though it targets entities, such as tribal organizations, rather than individuals.